 Stevens case was only bought to light by reporter Eileen Welsome article "The Plutonium Experiment" published in 1993 (Pultizer Prize 1994).

-- 1945-05-14 Physician Joseph Hamilton injects misdiagnosed cancer patient Albert Stevens (CAL-1) with 131 kBq (3.55 µCi) of plutonium without his knowledge or informed consent.
-Stevens lived another 20 years, surviving the highest known accumulated radiation dose in any human
+- 1945-05-14 Physician Joseph Hamilton injects misdiagnosed cancer patient Albert Stevens (CAL-1) with 131 kBq (3.55 µCi) of plutonium without his knowledge.
+Stevens lives another 20 years, surviving the highest known accumulated radiation dose in any human